Smart Nursery: How Smart Is Your Baby’s Nursery?

 Prepping for a healthy pregnancy?
 Look for help no further than the phone in your fingertips.

-The Wall Street Journal asked earlier this year, “Are you a bad parent if you rely on parenting technology?”
+The Wall Street Journal asked, “Are you a bad parent if you rely on parenting technology?”
 No, the article concludes, you’re a typical parent.
-In what the New York Times called the “over-monitored nursery trend,” tech has expanded beyond the plugged in nursery to nearly every aspect of maternal and infant health, including pregnancy, birth and parenting.
+In what the New York Times called the “over-monitored nursery trend,” tech has expanded beyond the plugged in smart nursery to nearly every aspect of maternal and infant health, including pregnancy, birth and parenting.

 Three out of 4 moms use technology to conceive, carry a pregnancy and equip a cozy crib for their offspring as well as monitor their every move as they grow, measure every ounce of breastmilk pumped, saved and fed, and track fertility to plan for future offspring, say market researchers from the firm Frost & Sullivan.

 Digital tools abound in all aspects of health and parenting—fertility, pregnancy, birthing, nursing, baby health, and safety, to name a few.
 And, in a techy turnabout, women are 75% more likely to use these tools to manage their health and appointments than their male partners.

 Public health fears related to increasing preterm birth and maternal mortality rates are compelling women to look for reassurances beyond their pregnancy care provider to an app in hand or other device, researchers observed.
 Even regulators at the FDA have recently advised women incorporate technology into their personal and family health management.

 It might have started in the nursery, but today’s mother/baby digital health product choices range from wearables for home and clinical use, mobile apps, and gear for improving the management of high-risk pregnancies, infant care, and assisting busy parents.